-Which as you can imagine is not a ton of fun!
+As you can imagine is not a ton of fun!

 In Sarah Knight’s book, Calm the F*ck Down, Sarah talks about taming your anxiety and taking control of your life.

-Your job is to work out where your situation actually sits on the storm-scale and then work out what you want to do about it.
+Your job is to work out where your situation actually sits on the storm scale and then work out what you want to do about it.

 Once you have asked yourself a few questions and answered them honestly, you’ll have a better chance of calming down and moving forward.